Z-Ray-Entertainment/prime-helper-ui/README.md

 # Prime Helper
-This is a collection of shell scripts and *.desktop Files to be used with prime-select.
+This is a collection of shell scripts and *.desktop files to be used with prime-select.
-Aka: suse-prime, prime-manager, optimus manager you name it.
+Aka: suse-prime, prime-manager, optimus manager etc.
+To help users with older nVidia Optimus Laptops to easily switch between nvidia exclusive, intel exclusive or offload Optimus modes.

+Optimus systems with a nVidia GPU wihtout the GSP co-processor are usually those requireing special workaround on linux.
+(Pascal and older GPUs)

 ## Requirements
 - prime-select / suse-prime / Optimus-Manager
-- X11: Sorry no Wayland as prime-select does flip around X-Configfiles to to it's thing.
+- X11: Sorry no Wayland as prime-select does flip around X-Configfiles to do it's thing.
-- bbswitch: for power managnement on older systems with out the GSP co-processor.
-(Pascal and older)
+- bbswitch: for power managnement
 - pkexec for gaphical sudo authentication

 ## Documentation